Blood Brothers (musical): Act Two

 In prison, Mickey is diagnosed as chronically depressed.
 When released early for good behaviour, he is still dependent on anti-depressants.
 He becomes withdrawn and turns away from Linda ("Marilyn Monroe 3").
-Linda, unable to get Mickey off the anti-depressants, contacts Eddie, who is now a local councillor, who gets them their own house in Liverpool and Mickey a job ("Light Romance"), taking the focus of the play back to Liverpool.
-Linda worries about Mickey and continues to meet up with Eddie.
-A mentally ill Mrs. Lyons, now seemingly wanting to get back at Mrs. Johnstone in any way possible, even if it involves possibly being harmful to Eddie, sees Eddie and Linda together and tells Mickey about it, suggesting that the two are having an affair.
-Distraught over Eddie and Linda's 'affair,' Mickey grabs the gun that Sammy hid before he got arrested and storms down to the council offices to confront Eddie ("Madman"), who is giving a speech as Mickey storms in with the gun.
-Mickey asks why Eddie would take away the one good thing that Mickey had – Linda.
-Eddie denies this intention, and the police enter, demanding that Mickey put the gun down.
-After being informed by Linda of the incident, Mrs. Johnstone runs in and, in an attempt to stop Mickey from shooting Eddie, tells the two brothers the truth.
-Mickey furiously despairs that he was not the one given away, because then he could have had the life given to Eddie.
-Enraged, Mickey gestures with the gun toward Eddie and accidentally pulls the trigger.
-The gun fires, killing Eddie, with the police then shooting and killing Mickey.
+Linda, unable to get Mickey off the anti-depressants, contacts Edward, who is now a local councillor, who gets them their own house in Liverpool and Mickey a job ("Light Romance"), taking the focus of the play back to Liverpool.
+Linda worries about Mickey and continues to meet up with Edward.
+A mentally ill Mrs. Lyons, now seemingly wanting to get back at Mrs. Johnstone in any way possible, even if it involves possibly being harmful to Edward, sees Edward and Linda together and tells Mickey about it, suggesting that the two are having an affair.
+Distraught over Edward and Linda's 'affair,' Mickey grabs the gun that Sammy hid before he got arrested and storms down to the council offices to confront Edward ("Madman"), who is giving a speech as Mickey storms in with the gun.
+Mickey asks why Edward would take away the one good thing that Mickey had – Linda.
+Edward denies this intention, and the police enter, demanding that Mickey put the gun down.
+After being informed by Linda of the incident, Mrs. Johnstone runs in and, in an attempt to stop Mickey from shooting Edward, tells the two brothers the truth.
+Mickey furiously despairs that he was not the one given away, because then he could have had the life given to Edward.
+Enraged, Mickey gestures with the gun toward Edward and accidentally pulls the trigger.
+The gun fires, killing Edward, with the police then shooting and killing Mickey.

 As Mrs. Lyons had suggested all those years earlier, the superstition that the two brothers would die if they discovered the truth has finally materialised, and the narrator questions whether the differing backgrounds of the two boys was more to blame than superstition. ("Tell Me It's Not True").

 Alternative ending

 In another version, Mickey has a fake gun.
 Mrs. Johnstone rushes to stop him and reveals the truth, which provokes Mrs. Lyons to attempt to shoot Mickey in order to keep her own child.
-Eddie jumps in and takes the bullet, and Mrs. Lyons shoots Mickey in rage.
+Edward jumps in and takes the bullet, and Mrs. Lyons shoots Mickey in rage.
 This version ends with the narrator's monologue.
 This alternative ending is very rare nowadays – only used for the play.